dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 ???
 * now we're getting to the good stuff
 * CSS3 can do a lot of stuff.
 Transitions, animations, and even 3D transforms.
-* Here's a super fancy solar system simulation in CSS
-* We won't do anything that fancy,  plus this isn't a real simulation, all the motions are hardcoded, no physics.